Is THC Legal in Pennsylvania?

 Where to Buy THC in Pennsylvania?

 You can purchase hemp-derived THC products from vape and smoke shops in Pennsylvania.
 Also, pharmacies and health food stores may offer hemp-derived THC products.
-Marijuana-derived THC products are available at medical marijuana dispensaries but may only be purchased by qualifying individuals with physicians' recommendations.
+Marijuana-derived THC products are available at medical marijuana dispensaries but may only be purchased by qualifying individuals with physician recommendations.
 Additionally, THC products may be purchased from online shops and shipped by the U.S. Postal Service.

 THC Edibles Dosing Guide